 Additionally, a skin reduction procedure will, by its nature, result in scars.
 Although Dr. Paul Ruff carefully places incisions in as inconspicuous locations as possible utilizing the tiniest sutures possible and the scars will fade over time, they will always be present.
 The procedure, along with its limitations, will be discussed with you at length during your initial consultation with Dr. Ruff at his Georgetown plastic surgery office.

-Prior to scheduling your skin reduction procedure, you will meet at length with Dr. Ruff and the staff at West End Plastic Surgery.
+Prior to scheduling your skin reduction procedure, you will meet at length with our Surgeon and the staff at West End Plastic Surgery.
 You will have your areas of concern evaluated, and you will discuss how you want your body to look after the procedure.
 VECTRA® 3-D imaging software may be used to help you visualize the potential changes your procedure will bring.

 - Review the various skin reduction options with you